-Lendeh Sherman is an Liberian-American artist and Washington, D.C native.
-Raised by parents who emigrated from Liberia, West Africa as foreign exchange students in 1978, Lendeh finds inspiration from her African heritage and explores themes of identity in landscape, portraiture and pattern design.
+Lendeh Sherman is an African-American, Washington, D.C native, artist and designer, currently living in Philadelphia and specializes in digital textile printing.
+Raised by parents who emigrated from Liberia, West Africa as foreign exchange students in 1978, Lendeh explores themes of identity in landscape, portraiture and textile design.

 Encouraged to take art classes since elementary school, she was recommended by her Wheaton High School art teacher to attend the nationally recognized, county-wide advanced art program at the Visual Art Center located at Albert Einstein High School in Kensington, Maryland.

-Lendeh further developed her skills at The Cooper Union for the Advancement in Science and Art, where she earned a Bachelor of Fine Arts degree.
+Lendeh Sherman further developed her skills at The Cooper Union for the Advancement in Science and Art, where she earned a Bachelor of Fine Arts.
 There, she discovered her love for digital and interactive design.
-Since graduating, Lendeh has worked in the field of graphic design and has exhibited her artwork in shows and festivals including the Betty Mae Kramer Gallery, International African Arts Festival, Artdc Gallery at Lustine Center, the Embassy of Liberia in D.C., Artomatic, A.I.R.
-Gallery and FestAfrica.
-She currently works in Northern Bethesda’s Artist and Makers Studio.
+Since graduating, Lendeh has worked in the field of graphic design and web development and has recently earned her a Master's of Science in Surface Imaging and Design at Thomas Jefferson University, formerly Philadelphia University.
+She has exhibited at the Betty Mae Kramer Gallery, Paley Design Center, Artdc gallery, The International African Arts Festival, Artist & Makers Studio Gallery, Artomatic, A.I.R. and FestAfrica.